patnz/patnz.github.io/README.md

 ### "If you want to get laid, go to college.
 If you want an education, go to the library."
 > Frank Zappa

+### "Failure is simply the opportunity to begin again, this time more intelligently."
+> Henry Ford